 Kobe, Japan, May, 2009

-Don MacLaren’s articles, commentary, letters, stories and poems have appeared in
+Don MacLaren’s articles, commentary, stories, poems and letters to editors have appeared in

 In 1988 he graduated as valedictorian at City College of San Francisco with an AS in Film Production.
 Two years later he received a BA in English from UC Berkeley, where he was a member of the Honor Students’ Society.

-In 2003-04 he spent six months traveling in Latin America, where he studied Spanish and worked freelance as a writer and translator (of English, Spanish and Japanese).
+In 2003-04 he spent six months in Latin America, where he worked freelance as a writer and translator (of English, Spanish and Japanese).

-Between 2008 and 2013 he made numerous trips to Japan, totaling six months.
+Between 2008 and 2014 he made numerous trips to Japan, totaling over six months.
 Much of this time was spent writing his observations on Japan, as well as doing freelance translating and tutoring.